kubeflow/pipelines/test/apiserver/README.md

 ### What actually happens
 The integration test workflow consists of following steps
 1. **Create a test namespace.**
-We use a pre-built image with kubectl installed to talk to the minikube master.
+The bootstrapper image has kubectl pre-installed, to talk to the minikube master.

 2. **Build API server image using your local code.**
 The docker image is mounted with your local docker socket so it can access your local docker daemon.

 3. **Deploy ML pipeline.**
-The ML pipeline is deployed using Ksonnet.
-When kubectl is installed in a k8s pod, it uses env variables instead of kubeconfig to talk with master node.
-However ksonnet requires a kubeconfig file to be able to access K8s master.
-The pre-built image we use in step 1 also have Ksonnet installed and ready to be configured.
-The Argo step runs the minikube_bootstrapper to generate the kubeconfig file for Ksonnet to use.
+We use same bootstrapper image to deploy ml pipeline.

-4. **Run test.** The test is running against a Go image with your local test code mounted.
+4. **Run test.**
+The test is running against a Go image with your local test code mounted.

 5. **Clean up resource.**
 The test namespace is deleted in this step.